blackBagel/NHTSA-FARS-MLOps-Project/README.md

 The more severe an injury gets, the more important it is to decrease the amount of False Negative predictions of it, since the price of an error becomes more severe.
 Therefore, it makes sense to calculate the recall score of each injury class separately and then calculate an overall weighted average that gives higher importance to more severe injuries.

-For the sake of this exercise, we'll focus for now only on this metric as the only maximising metric and not take into account other satisfising factors like the predition speed of our model
+For the sake of this exercise, we'll focus only on this metric as the only maximising metric and not take into account other satisfising factors like the prediction speed of our model